Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 There is no effective treatment for infected cattle.
 The major cause of the spread of the disease is through cattle infecting other cattle.
 To control the disease we test cattle with the aim of identifying infection before they show any signs of illness.
 This helps us remove infected cattle before they have chance to infect others.

 We established the TB eradication programme to carry out our long-term goal of eradicating the disease.
 The control and eradication of this disease is complicated by the fact that wildlife, such as badgers and deer, can also be infected.
 This makes it difficult to eliminate the disease from areas where cattle and wildlife can infect each other.

 One of the areas with the highest incidence of bovine TB in Europe is our Intensive Action Area (IAA).
 We are working to eliminate the disease from the IAA by targeting every possible source of infection and using stricter controls.

 If you come across a dead badger please note the location and call the Animal and Plant Health Agency (APHA) on 0300 303 8268.
 The line is open normal office hours, Monday to Friday.
-APHA will, where practicable, endeavour to collect all carcasses reported.
+APHA will collect as many carcasses reported as possible.

 - “Bovine TB at ten year low, but we must work together to eliminate disease” – Wales’ Chief Veterinary Officer